Adolescent Health and Youth Development

 Teen Pregnancy Prevention is not Sex Education.
 It does not give instructions on sexual activity.
 Teen Pregnancy Prevention fosters building healthy behaviors, developing life skills and promoting positive youth development.

-The AHYD program aims to support adolescents to develop healthy, educated and employable lifestyles as adults.
-It aims to keep adolescents connected to their families and communities.
+The AHYD program aims to support adolescents to develop healthy, educated, and employable lifestyles as adults and keep adolescents connected to their families and communities.